LupertEverett/pywrightide/Readme.md

 This project is a curious experiment made with Python and PyQt, that aims at making developing PyWright games easier.

-Includes a tabbed text editor with syntax highlighting, dialogs to create new games/cases, and an icon picker.
+Includes a tabbed text editor with syntax highlighting, dialogs to create new or interact with games/cases, and asset browsers.

 ## Dependencies

-* A recent Python version
+* A recent Python version (3.10+)
 * PyQt5 and QScintilla for Python
 * pygame (only for playing sounds)